 I enjoyed many activities with my family.
 We prayed, played, worked, learned, traveled, ate, and worshiped together.

 I remember the music in our home.
 We sang in the car when traveling; You played the piano, then we each took music lessons in piano or violin; sang in the church choir and listened to records.
 Music added joy and texture to our lives.
+Daddy always said the only music he could make was on the radio, but he loved to hear us all singing together.

 Watching us grow up, learn and live, hopefully, at least most of the time has been a reward of sorts for all the tears, prayers, and effort you two spent caring for us, playing with us, nurturing us, sacrificing for us, staying up late with us and always, always worrying about us.
 Because of your efforts the world is four good people better off.